2013–14 Real Sociedad season: January and February

 January and February were very positive and fourth spot still appeared attainable.
 The highlight of this period was the convincing 3–1 victory over Barcelona in Anoeta.
 This happened after Barcelona's controversial victory in the Copa del Rey and was seen by many as a revenge.

 March and onwards

 In March, the team's performances worsened drastically and the Basques unexpectedly lost to Rayo Vallecano at home (2–3) and Almería away (4–3).
-Athletic Bilbao comfortably ensured fourth place and Real Sociedad found itself in a fight to avoid seventh place against Villareal and Sevilla.
-Defeat to Villareal on the last matchday meant Real Sociedad finished seventh and had to play third qualifying round of the UEFA Europa League in July 2014.
+Athletic Bilbao comfortably ensured fourth place and Real Sociedad found itself in a fight to avoid seventh place against Villarreal and Sevilla.
+Defeat to Villarreal on the last matchday meant Real Sociedad finished seventh and had to play third qualifying round of the UEFA Europa League in July 2014.

 During this season, Real Sociedad played more matches than ever in its history.
 This and the early preparations for the Champions League preliminary round were suggested to be behind the drop in stamina that happened from March onwards.

 The performances of Carlos Vela and Antoine Griezmann were the highlight of the season.
 These two ended up as joint top goal scorers and made the difference in many matches.